A Promising Future: Omission Failures in Choreographic Programming: Related Work

 Previous work explored a notion of bisimulation for a process calculus with explicit locations and links, where both nodes and links may fail at runtime \cite{FH08}.
 Differently from our setting, communications are synchronous, messages cannot be lost, and failures are permanent.
-Exploring a similar notion of behavioural equivalence for \RC and our target process calculus is definitely an interesting future work, because it may lead to a substitutability principle for generated processes wrt choreographies.
+Exploring a similar notion of behavioural equivalence for LC and our target process calculus is definitely an interesting future work, because it may lead to a substitutability principle for generated processes wrt choreographies.
 For example, we could replace a block of process code projected from a choreography with an equivalent one without having to re-run compilation.
-Another interesting application could be extending \RC to allow for ``undefined'' processes, whose behaviour is left to be defined in other choreographies, or even (legacy) process code.
-Previous work showed how to design such extensions for choreographies based on multiparty session types, obtaining choreographies with ``partial'' terms that refer to externally-defined code \cite{MY13}.
-A notion of bisimulation for such partial terms could lead to relaxing the conditions for well-typedness given in \cite{MY13}.

-Our scatter construct in \cref{sec:examples} recalls the unreliable broadcast studied in \cite{KGG14} for the setting of process calculi.
-A key difference is that, in \cite{KGG14}, recovery cannot re-attempt failed communications (a process exits all current sessions when a failure occurs).
-Moreover, communications are synchronous in \cite{KGG14}.

-Our formalisation of messages in transit partly recalls that in \cite{FMN07}, which presents an agreement protocol that works under the assumption of quasi-reliable communications and node crashes.
-While we do not consider (permanent) node crashes in this work, the programming of recovery strategies is similar in our setting.
-This is to be expected, since in a distributed setting a node may suspect that another node crashed by being unable to communicate with it (over some time).
-A detailed study of consensus in RC (and extentions to node failures) is definitely interesting future work.

-Previous works on choreographies include choice operators that behave non-de\-term\-in\-ist\-ic\-ally, \eg, $C + C'$, read ``run either $C$ or $C'$'' \cite{QZCY07,LGMZ08,CHY12} (and their labelled variant, in \cite{HYC16}).
+Previous works on choreographies include choice operators that behave non-de\-term\-in\-ist\-ic\-ally, e.g., $C + C'$, read ``run either $C$ or $C'$'' \cite{QZCY07,LGMZ08,CHY12,M23} (and their labelled variant, in \cite{HYC16}).
 These operators do not capture the communication failures that we are interested in, for two reasons.
 First, they are programmed explicitly and are thus predictable.
 Second, their formalisations assume that the propagation of choice information among processes is reliable (for compilation).
 Thus, similar comments to those for the comparison with \cite{CGY16} apply.
-Observe also that the soundness of these models is ensured under the assumption that any two processes involved in some interactions together perform exactly the same number of (dual) communication actions.
-This is unrealistic, since sender and receiver can have different policies in practice, as we already discussed.